hkpeaks/peaks-consolidation/README.md

 Currently, the framework offers the following open source ETL commands:-

+- CurrentSetting
 - ReadFile
 - WriteFile
 - SplitFile
 - ExpandFile
-- CombineFile
+- CombineFile (This command is developed after the publishing the pre-release version 23.05.18)

 ### Peaks Databending
-Databending is an addon module which is repsonsible to provide different ETL commands such as Distinct, GroupBy, BuildKeyValue, JoinKeyValue, Select, SelectUnmatch and more are coming.
-Working with the Peaks Framework, the unique implementation model has been tested on many billion-row experiments for these ETL  commands and has shown remarkable processing speed.
+Databending is an add-on module that supports the manipulation of your data using different calculation rules.
+Currently, this module offers the following commands:-

+- Distinct
+- GroupBy
+- BuildKeyValue
+- JoinKeyValue
+- Select
+- SelectUnmatch

 ### Peaks Releases
 It provided an all-in-one executable runtime for both Windows and Linux. https://github.com/hkpeaks/peaks-consolidation/releases